Updated May 22, 2023

 Draw an object with sharp or rigid corners as a rectangle or a square.

 You will find a yellow box attached to the object.
-To activate the rounded corner boxes on all the sides of the square, click on the yellow square.
+Click on the yellow square to activate the rounded corner boxes on all sides of the square.

-Click on the square and drag it horizontally to the center of the square to obtain the curvature at all the edges of the object.
+Click on the square and drag it horizontally to the center of the court to obtain the curvature at all the object’s edges.

-In case you want to leave out any of the corners, hold shift first and then start to click and drag.
+If you want to leave out any corners, hold shift first and then start to click and drag.